diegommir/ner_challenge/README.md

 - training.question_selector: This module is used to create the necessary training datasets.
 - training.fine_tuner: This module is used to train the BERT models using the datasets created.
-- curator.bert_curator: This module is used to apply the BERT classifier on the model and select the desired amount of questions.
+- curator.bert_curator: This module is used to apply the BERT classifier on the questions dataset and select the desired amount of questions.

 ### 3 Model Approach
 Initially I thought about training only one BERT model that would be able to select through all categories at one.